Skip to main content

 Conkies

-A sweet treat made from cornmeal, coconut, pumpkin, sweet potato, raisins and spices, wrapped in banana leaves and steamed.
-Traditionally made for Independence Day celebrations in November.
+A sweet made from cornmeal, coconut, pumpkin, sweet potato, raisins, and spices, wrapped in banana leaves and steamed.
+They're made for Independence Day in November.

 Allergens: